"Hang on a sec," bond markets say after week of ECB buying

 Traders said the ECB and the national central banks conducting the programme were still active on Friday.
 But given this week’s strong buying, the banks can afford to slow down.

 German 10-year yields were a tad higher at 0.26 percent, having troughed at 0.188 percent on Tuesday -- almost half their levels at the start of the week.
-Italian and Spanish equivalents edged up to 1.17 and 1.12 percent, respectively, not far from all-time lows.
+Italian and Spanish equivalents were also a touch higher at 1.15 percent and 1.1 percent, respectively, not far from all-time lows.

 Didier Saint Georges, managing director at Carmignac Gestion, has focused on long-dated Spanish, Italian and Portuguese bonds in his recent purchases.

 “It would be wrong for an asset manager to deprive his customers of a particularly enterprising central bank’s generosity,” he said.
 “Our portfolios are taking full advantage of the Draghi effect.”
-(Editing by Nigel Stephenson and Larry King)
+(Editing by Nigel Stephenson and Gareth Jones)